MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-planning-with-without-locations.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 07/16/2021
+ms.date: 09/15/2022
 ms.author: edupont
-ms.openlocfilehash: 97ba3a62954ae2d38106f0dc7aa4f1080e483ef5
+ms.openlocfilehash: 4bb3f626e02259171a9a1bf41c580f34aaa19758
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
+ms.sourcegitcommit: 2396dd27e7886918d59c5e8e13b8f7a39a97075d
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
+ms.lasthandoff: 09/16/2022
-ms.locfileid: "8517859"
+ms.locfileid: "9524584"
 ---
 # <a name="planning-with-or-without-locations"></a>Planning With or Without Locations

-Concerning planning with or without location codes on demand lines, the planning system operates in a straight forward way when:
+Before you start utilizing planning engine, we recommend deciding about whether or not to use locations.
+There are two main straightforward ways:

--   demand lines always carry location codes and the system fully uses stockkeeping units, including the relevant location setup.
+* demand lines always carry location codes and the system fully uses stockkeeping units, including the relevant location setup.
+Learn more at [Demand at location](#demand-at-location).
--   demand lines never carry location codes and the system does not use SKUs or any location setup (see last scenario below).
+* demand lines never carry location codes and the system uses the item card.
+See the [Demand at a "blank location"](#demand-at-blank-location) scenario below.

-However, if demand lines sometimes have location codes and other times do not, the planning system will follow certain rules depending on setup.

-> [!TIP]
-> If you often plan for demand at different locations, then we recommend that you use the Stockkeeping Units capability.

-## <a name="demand-at-location"></a>Demand at Location
+## <a name="demand-at-location"></a>Demand at location

-When the planning system detects demand at a location (a line with a location code), it will behave in different ways depending on 3 critical setup values.
+When the planning system detects demand at a location (a line with a location code), it will behave in different ways depending on 2 critical setup values.

-During a planning run, the system checks for the 3 setup values in sequence and plans accordingly:
+During a planning run, the system checks for the 2 setup values in sequence and plans accordingly:

-1. Is there a check mark in the **Location Mandatory** field in the **Inventory Setup** page?

-    If yes, then:

-2. Does SKU exist for the item?
+1. Does a SKU exist for the item on the demanded location?

     If yes, then: